ailab-bio/GraphINVENT2/tutorials/0_setting_up_environment.md

 GraphINVENT requires PyTorch, RDKit, and XXX to run.
 A virtual environment can be easily created using conda by typing into the terminal:

 ```
+module load Anaconda3  // you may need to load conda first, e.g., if you are creating the environment on the cluster
 conda create -n graphinvent python=3.9 pytorch::pytorch torchvision torchaudio -c pytorch
 ```